-Internal LAN communication proceeds normally NAT is not required.
-When a request cannot be serviced locally it is passed to the NAT router, called the gateway.
-The router converts the private address to the public address issued by the ISP and in some cases modifies port numbers to support multiple sessions.
+Internal LAN intercommunication proceeds normally NAT is not required.
+When a request cannot be serviced locally it is passed to the NAT router, called a gateway.
+The router converts private address to the public address issued by the ISP and in some cases modifies port numbers to support multiple sessions.
 The router sends the modified packet to the remote host as-if-it-originated-from-the-router.
-When the reply returns the router converts the address and port number back to that of the original device and forwards it to the LAN.
+When reply is received router converts address and port number back to that of the original device and forwards it to the LAN.
 The NAT router tracks individual sessions so multiple hosts are able to share a single address.
 As far as the Internet is concerned the entire LAN looks like a single computer.

 NAT blocks remotely originated traffic.
-It functions as a de facto firewall because it does not know how to route packets that originate outside the LAN.
+It functions as a de facto firewall because it does not know how to route packets that originate outside the LAN to host on the LAN unless specifically programmed to do so.

-7.1.1 Performance
+6.1.1 Performance

-NAT requires the router do a lot of bookkeeping, changing IP and port addresses, then computing new packet checksum.
-Routers have no trouble keeping with WAN connections of a few megabits per second.
-If you are blessed with really fast broadband connection say 5 or 10 or even 100 Mbps make sure the router is up to the task
+NAT requires router do a lot of bookkeeping, changing IP and port addresses, then computing new packet checksum.
+Routers have no trouble keeping up with WAN connections of a few megabits per second.
+If you are blessed with really fast broadband connection say 5 or 10 or even 100 Mbps make sure router is up to the task.
+Our DSL connection is 1500/384 kbps.
+The router does not degrade network performance.

-7.1.2 Limitations of NAT
+6.1.2 Limitations of NAT